-Along with wind generators, PVPhoto Voltaic. referring to the generation of electricity from sunlight, MVHRMechanical Ventilation with Heat Recovery and an air source heat pump, there is considerable use of thermal massthis is about how much heat something can absorb - so it involves its specific heat capacity and its volume.
+Along with wind generators, PVPhoto Voltaic. referring to the generation of electricity from sunlight, MVHR and an air source heat pump, there is considerable use of thermal massthis is about how much heat something can absorb - so it involves its specific heat capacity and its volume.
 It can be useful for levelling out the peaks and troughs of temperature within a house.
 See the page on thermal mass and passive solar gain.

 The roof has been heavily insulated partly using EPexpanded polystyrene insulation offcuts from a local factory.

-The self built MVHR system provides heat recovery from the cooking area and elsewhere.
+The self built MVHRMechanical Ventilation with Heat Recovery.
+This is usually a double fan arrangement which extracts stale air from the house and sucks in fresh air at the same time.
+As the warm stale air is blown out, heat is extracted from it and passed over to the cool incoming air by means of a heat exchanger.
+With the latest technology, over 90% of the heat can be recovered. (see Passivhaus standard) system provides heat recovery from the cooking area and elsewhere.
 The heating system is powered by an oil boiler, a wood burning stove and the 4kW electrically driven air source heat pump.
 There is an underfloor heating system which is based on push fit plumbing pipe set in a 40mm thick vermiculite/cement screed for thermal mass and distribution.